jpthiele/dealii-Wiki/Frequently-Asked-Questions.md

 There is a related problem if you have a mesh that has a manifold attached to cells and edges that leads to non-straight edges.
 For example, step-1 and step-2 already use this for the annular mesh.
-This is how the SVG output for this mesh looks like:
+This is how the SVG output for this mesh looks like (take a close look at the second ring of edges from the outside, or just zoom into the picture):

 <img width="400px" src="http://www.dealii.org/images/wiki/gap-in-mesh.png" align="center" />